 > New visitors are matched with a mentor/buddy, who can chat to you before and debrief with you after your visits.

-> Peer support sessions are once a month, and it is mandatory that you attend at least one session a term while you are visiting.
-Even if you don’t feel you need it, peer support sessions are a space where we can offer support to one another, and it might be that you have had experiences that could help others who are struggling.
+> Peer support sessions are once a month.
+We encourage visitors to attend even if you don’t feel you need it: peer support sessions are a space where we can offer support to one another, and it might be that you have had experiences that could help others who are struggling.